China–Indonesia relations: Post-Independence

 After Indonesia's independence in 1945 and the acknowledgement of its sovereignty from the Dutch in 1949, Indonesia established diplomatic relations with China (previously with Republic of China and later with People's Republic of China) in 1950.
 It was the first country in Southeast Asia to establish official diplomatic relations with the PRC.
 During the Sukarno administration, China and Indonesia enjoyed close relations.

+In 1955, Indonesia and the PRC agreed to the Sino-Indonesian Dual Nationality Treaty, which required Chinese dual citizens to choose between Indonesian nationality and PRC nationality.
+If a Chinese did not elect between their former dual nationalities, the treaty deemed them to have repudiated their Indonesian nationality.
+This situation was complicated by the fact that many Chinese Indonesians held ROC passports and viewed themselves as ROC nationals.
+The ROC protested and in 1958 evacuated more than five thousand overseas Chinese to Taiwan.
+According to some estimates, by 1962 there were approximately 1 million ethnic Chinese in Indonesia without nationality.

-In the 1950s to 1960s the Chinese Communist Party had close relations with their Indonesian counterparts.
+In the 1950s to 1960s the Chinese Communist Party (CCP) had close relations with their Indonesian counterparts.
 Sukarno supported and won the bid for the 1962 Asian Games held in Jakarta.
 Political tensions arose when Indonesia refused entry to a delegation from Taiwan.
 After the International Olympic Committee imposed sanctions on Indonesia for this exclusionary policy, due to Indonesia's firm support for the One China policy.
 Sukarno retaliated by organizing a "non-imperialist" competitor event to the Olympic Games, called the Games of New Emerging Forces (GANEFO).
 Sukarno responded by accusing the IOC of being political in its refusal to accept the People's Republic of China; The IOC was merely an "imperialist and colonialist tool."

 In January 1965, Sukarno, withdrew Indonesia from the United Nations after accusations that it was "dominated by imperialism."
 He attempted to establish a rival UN organization called the Conference of New Emerging Powers (CONEFO) with the support of the People's Republic of China, which was not yet a member of the UN, and he formed a new alliance of Indonesia with the new emergent forces (NEFO) countries with China, North Korea, North Vietnam, and Cambodia which he called the "Beijing-Pyongyang-Hanoi-Phnom Penh-Jakarta Axis."
 With the government heavily indebted to the Soviet Union, Indonesia became increasingly dependent on China for support.
-Sukarno spoke increasingly of a Beijing-Jakarta axis.
-Sukarno increasingly spoke of a Beijing-Jakarta axis.
+Sukarno increasingly spoke of the importance of the Beijing-Jakarta axis.
 However, after an unsuccessful coup attempt in 1965 resulted in the fall of Sukarno and the consolidation of power by right-wing military general Suharto, Indonesia severed diplomatic relations, maintaining that Communist China was partly responsible for the coup attempt.
-Diplomatic relations however, were restored and resumed in 1990, resulting in the normalization of China-Indonesia ties.
+During the Indonesian mass killings of 1965–66, the Indonesian army and Chinese-hating guerillas massacred thousands of ethnic Chinese, contending that the Chinese were communists or loyal to the PRC.